FRC4048/robot-docs/docs/subsystem-logging.md

 Starting off simple, all the `InputProvider` classes do is provide a common interface for retrieving motor information.
 This bridges the gab between different vendors as there is no common superclass.

+### Inputs

+Similar to Command Logging, we want to maintain a tree like structure for our Inputs.
+To do this, each Inputs extends `FolderLoggableInputs` which in turn extends `LoggableInputs`.

+`FolderLoggableInputs` takes in a folder that is describes the hardware it is logging.
+You can name this what ever you want but I would recommend just putting the class name of the subsystem.

+!!!note
+    This folder can have subfolders separated by a /

+So far it has been pretty simple, but how do we get to the different customizable inputs like `NeoPidMotorInputs` you may ask.

+There is another class that all the customizable Input classes extend, and that is `FolderInputs` (poorly named).

+All `FolderInputs` does is declare an abstract method called `process(InputProvider inputProvider)`.

+Ohhhh, I hear you say so that is where the `InputProvider` comes into play!

+The process method will then be called by IO Interfaces, with the corresponding `InputProvider`.

+As mentioned in [How to log a Subsystem](#how-to-log-a-subsystem), the two `FolderInputs` implementations are `MotorInputs` and `PidMotorInputs`.